i-Am-GhOsT/i-Am-GhOsT/README.md

         </b>
         Also if you want to say
         <b>
-            hi, I'll be happy to meet you more!
+            hi, I'll be happy to help you!
         </b>
-        :)
+        😉
     </em>

 </div>